dan-nagle/h2m/README.txt

 directory.

 To build h2m if you do not have Clang or LLVM installed, run:
-./h2mbuild.sh -download -install_dir [path to desired Clang/LLVM download]
+./h2mbuild.sh -download -curl -install_dir [path to desired Clang/LLVM download]
 or run ./h2mbuild.sh -i for interactive mode.
+Curl is the recommended mode of download.
+Git is slower and less reliable.

 To build h2m if you have Clang and LLVM installed, run:
-./h2mbuild.sh -CLANG_DIR [absolute path to ClangConfig.cmake]
+./h2mbuild.sh -CLANG_DIR [path to directory containing ClangConfig.cmake]
--LLVM_DIR [absolute path to LLVMConfig.cmake]
+-LLVM_DIR [path to directory containing LLVMConfig.cmake]
 or run ./h2mbuild.sh -i for interactive mode.

 If Clang and LLVM are installed in standard places, these directory specifications may not be necessary.
 If you cannot find the Config.cmake files, see Build and Installation.